yawaramin/bucklescript-bindings-cookbook/README.md

 let foo = Foo.make();
 let () = Foo.bar(foo);
 ```

+Note that many of the techniques shown in the [Functions](#functions) section are applicable to the instance members shown below.

 ### const foo = new Foo() // call a class constructor